openfab-lab/FabMob/FAQ/FAQ_3Dprinting-module.md

 ### What if the print gets loosened from the bed (le print décolle)
 There are two main causes :
-- The callibration is not right, see
+- The callibration is not right, see [How to calibrate the bed ?](https://github.com/openfab-lab/FabMob/blob/master/FAQ/FAQ_3Dprinting-module.md#how-to-calibrate-the-bed-)
 - The tape is not good

 If the tape is not good, replace the tape with blue tape.
 Be carefull to cut the edges and not to fold it unter the bed.
 If the tape is too damaged, it is good to replace it.